oroinc/platform/src/Oro/Bundle/SyncBundle/Resources/doc/configuration.md

 Instead of specifying all 3 sets of host:port parameters, it is possible to use fallback parameters `websocket_host` and `websocket_port`, which will be used for any host or port that is not set explicitly.

 ## Configuration of secure (SSL/WSS) connection ##

-Currently direct backend websocket SSL/WSS connections are not supported.

 To achieve WSS connection for your websocket communication on frontend you should configure additional reverse proxy before websocket server.
 Example configuration provided below.